QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 ---

+# Quick Link, what is the assignment details

+<a href="https://github.com/QEHS-Websites/Internet-Architecture-Development-Tools#movement-of-information-through-the-internet-using-sockets">Click Here</a>
+---

 # Setting "Stuff" Up
 - Computer Environment: how will you see all the displays needed for building a website (all controlled by sockets (IP Address & Port Number) )
 - Internet & Web Documents, <a href="">Click Here When Available</a>